-- (c) The meal interval may be extended one-half (1⁄2) hour without penalty when used for wrapping-up or to complete the camera take(s) in progress, until print quality is achieved.
+- (c) The meal interval may be extended one-half ( $\frac{1}{2}$ ) hour without penalty when used for wrapping-up or to complete the camera take(s) in progress, until print quality is achieved.
 Such extension shall not be scheduled nor automatic.
-In the case of Gang Bosses and/or other "Off Production" employees who normally overlap shifts, the meal interval will be extended not to exceed one-half (1⁄2) hour without penalty. - (d) If any member of the company after commencement of work time is given a reasonable hot breakfast, without deducting the time spent in eating (30 minutes) from work time, then the first meal may be six (6) hours after such breakfast, except that when such breakfast is given within one (1) hour of the general crew call (either before or after), the first meal for such employee shall be due at the same time as a meal is due for the general crew.
+In the case of Gang Bosses and/or other "Off Production" employees who normally overlap shifts, the meal interval will be extended not to exceed one-half ( $\frac{1}{2}$ ) hour without penalty. - (d) If any member of the company after commencement of work time is given a reasonable hot breakfast, without deducting the time spent in eating (30 minutes) from work time, then the first meal may be six (6) hours after such breakfast, except that when such breakfast is given within one (1) hour of the general crew call (either before or after), the first meal for such employee shall be due at the same time as a meal is due for the general crew.
 The parties hereby confirm that the reference to "a reasonable hot breakfast" means a meal appropriate to the time of day. - (e) When an "On Production" employee is away from home studio, Producer will supply meals (except when work is at another studio which has adequate meal facilities). - (f) When an "Off Production" employee on a nearby location is required to work where convenient meal facilities are lacking, the Producer will furnish meals unless employee is notified the night before reporting for work that he is to work where such facilities are lacking.

-However, in no event shall such employee be required to furnish more than one meal per day. - (g) When the Producer furnishes meals to a shooting unit, off any lot, and an "Off Production" crew is working on the same site at the same time for the same unit, the Producer will likewise furnish meals to the "Off Production" crew. - (h) (1) Except as provided in subparagraph (2) below, the meal penalty for delayed meals shall be computed as follows:
+However, in no event shall such employee be required to furnish more than one meal per day.

+- (g) When the Producer furnishes meals to a shooting unit, off any lot, and an "Off Production" crew is working on the same site at the same time for the same unit, the Producer will likewise furnish meals to the "Off Production" crew. - (h) (1) Except as provided in subparagraph (2) below, the meal penalty for delayed meals shall be computed as follows:

-First one-half (1⁄2) hour meal delay or fraction thereof \$ 7.50
+First one-half (1⁄2) hour meal delay or fraction thereof \$ 7.50 Second one-half (1⁄2) hour meal delay or fraction thereof \$1 0.00 Third and each succeeding one-half (1⁄2) hour medelay or fraction thereof 2.50 delay or fraction thereof......\$13.50

-Second one-half (1⁄2) hour meal delay or fraction thereof \$10.00 Third and each succeeding one-half (1⁄2) hour me delay or fraction thereof ' ' The meal penalty for delayed meals for employed levision motion pictures shooting in a studio shall llows: First one-half (1⁄2) hour meal delay or fraction thereof \$ 8.50 Second one-half (1⁄2) hour meal delay or fraction thereof \$11.00 Third and each succeeding one-half (1⁄2) hour me delay or fraction thereof
+(2) The meal penalty for delayed meals for employees employed on television motion pictures shooting in a studio shall be computed as follows:

+First one-half (1⁄2) hour meal delay or fraction thereof \$ 8.50 Second one-half (1⁄2) hour meal delay or fraction thereof \$1 1.00 Third and each succeeding one-half (1⁄2) hour me al